Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 Then three hours later, the ceremony ended and everyone went home.
 But the night was not over for me.

 I had a meeting scheduled with two Belarus girls, I met in Ukraine.
 One of them was volunteering at the opening ceremony and they wanted to see me afterward.

 OK16 is located at the end of 1km long party street full of cafés and clubs.
-But unlike Zybitskaya stree.
-This underground place was occupied by true local young hipster generation.
+But unlike Zybitskaya street.
+This underground place was occupied by a true local young hipster generation.
 And I liked it a lot.

 The price was a bit high compared to the Czech Republic.
 For example, beer costs about 15 rubles and an alcoholic drink about 30?
 I don’t remember exactly.

 Anyway, the only thing I can say is that I met my girls and we had fun all night.

 Minsk Day 4 – Video shooting for Belarus TV

 The fourth day in Minsk was busy.
 My contact from Belarus TV was chasing me to help him shoot a few scenes in the past few days.

 How the hell did I end up making a video for Belarus TV?
 It all started when I booked the hostel in Minsk.